Dick Tracy (1990 film): Plot

 In 1938, a young street kid witnesses the massacre of a group of mobsters at the hands of Flattop and Itchy, two hoods on the payroll of Alphonse "Big Boy" Caprice, who leave a bullet-riddled message for police detective Dick Tracy.
 After catching the Kid in an act of petty theft and rescuing him from a menacing tramp, Tracy temporarily adopts him with the help of his girlfriend, Tess Trueheart.

-Meanwhile, Big Boy coerces rival mobster Lips Manlis into signing over the deed to Club Ritz, then kills Lips with a cement overcoat and steals his girlfriend, the sultry singer Breathless Mahoney.
+Meanwhile, Big Boy coerces rival mobster Lips Manlis into signing over the deed to Club Ritz, then kills Lips with a cement overcoat known as "The Bath" and steals his girlfriend, the sultry singer Breathless Mahoney.
 Interrogating Flattop, Itchy, and fellow hired gun Mumbles, Tracy arrests Big Boy but the evidence against him proves inconclusive.
 Big Boy goes free, and District Attorney John Fletcher threatens Tracy's job.

 Breathless, the only witness to Lips' murder, is unwilling to testify against Big Boy and unsuccessfully attempts to seduce Tracy.
 He follows her to the club, where Big Boy presents the city's head criminals with a plan to unite them all under his leadership.
 Mob boss Spud Spaldoni refuses and is killed with a carbomb, and Tracy narrowly escapes.
 The next day, Big Boy and his henchmen capture Tracy and attempt to bribe him, but he rebuffs them.
-The criminals leave Tracy to die in a boiler explosion, but he is saved by the Kid, who receives an honorary detective certificate.
+The criminals leave Tracy to die in a boiler explosion, but he is saved by the Kid, who receives an honorary detective certificate with badge.

 The corrupt Fletcher is revealed to be in Big Boy's pocket, while Breathless visits Tracy in another attempt to seduce him, and Tess witnesses them kiss.
 "The Blank", a mysterious figure with no face, uses the club's piano player 88 Keys to bring Big Boy an offer to eliminate Tracy for a cut of Big Boy's profits.
 Tracy leads a seemingly unsuccessful raid on Club Ritz, which is actually a diversion to hide Officer "Bug" Bailey inside with a covert listening device.
 Listening in on Big Boy's criminal activities, Tracy and the police all but wipe out the unified criminal organization.